adas2/algo-practice/gopractice/PROBLEMS.md

 6. Binary tree node deletion
 7. K-balanced binary tree
 8. Rotation point in a string array

-// 2.
-Given a binary tree, find whether it is balanced or not?
-// Definition of balanced: diff between the left and right subtree  at any node is <2
+9. Given a binary tree, find whether it is balanced or not?
+Definition of balanced: diff between the left and right subtree  at any node is <2 (EPI)

 ========